SAN DIEGO SEX CRIMES LAWYER

 - False Accusation: the accusations must be true!
 Because it is difficult to prove, some people bring this accusation out of revenge, jealousy, or anger.

-Making statements to police or investigators without an attorney is never a good idea.
+Making statements to police or investigators without a San Diego sex crime attorney is never a good idea.
 Especially with cases involving minors even the most innocent statements can be used to implicate a criminal act.
 It is important in all criminal cases to be proactive and seek experienced and aggressive counsel to represent your rights in court.

 Many defendants first learn of sex crime allegations from a family member such as a brother or siblings significant other.
 Feelings of loyalty and wanting to keep the peace can lead to incriminating and extremely damaging statements that cannot be taken back.
 Taking stock of the accusations and deciding to speak with counsel before making any statements is always a good first step.